For the past three days, Safaricom users have had issues with M-Pesa and Safaricom messages appearing in spam folders.

 “We have noted that some of our customers are not receiving messages from safaricom and Mpesa.
 This issue is affecting customers with Android phones, who are using third party sms apps.”
 States Safaricom.

-- Open the SMS app and check spam and blocked folders.
+- Open the SMS app and check the spam and blocked folders.

 - All subsequent messages will thereafter appear in the main inbox.